TM© THE E-DITOR'S NOTE

 Organizations often mistake dependency for excellence while in some cases, the "irreplaceable experts" appear indispensable because documentation is poor, access is centralized, knowledge transfer never happened, or the system was gradually designed around their control of information and approvals.
 Over time, this concentration of authority creates an illusion of superiority and ultimately a structural dependency that supersedes rational evaluation of performance or behavior.

-The organizational web that the bully creates includes protectors, followers, and successors
+The organizational web that the toxic employee creates includes protectors, followers, and successors

-A less visible but highly corrosive dynamic emerges around such individuals over time as they do not remain isolated but instead, create a network.
+A less visible but highly corrosive dynamic emerges around such individuals over time as they do not remain isolated but instead, create a network around them.

 Some colleagues, through dependence, fear, opportunism, or exhaustion, begin to align themselves with the dominant figure yet this is not necessarily out of belief, but out of survival.
 These people learn that proximity reduces risk, agreement reduces friction and resistance creates consequences.
 Gradually, an informal "inner circle" is created that may not be formally assigned but is certainly socially enforced.
 These individuals become protectors of the dominant figure, consciously or unconsciously reinforcing their authority.
 They manage narratives, downplay complaints, and help normalize behaviors that would otherwise be challenged.